 Aspiring for an Action Role

-A month before receiving the script for “Kick-Ass,” Chloe Moretz expressed a desire to their mother for an Angelina Jolie-type action role for kids.
+A month before receiving the script for “Kick-Ass,” Chloe Moretz expressed to her mother a desire for an Angelina Jolie-type action role for children.

 “It’s a movie and it’s not real.
 It was really funny because about a month before we got the script for the movie, Wanted came out.
 I was in the car with my mom, and this is a true story, no faking or anything, I was like, ‘Oh my God, mom, I really want an Angelina Jolie action kids role!’
 She was like, ‘They don’t make kids movies like that.’”